Sharon L. James

 Her areas of scholarly specialization are Latin poetry; women and gender in antiquity, particularly women in Rome; New Comedy; and Italian epic.
 Further areas of interest include new approaches to classics, including feminism and literary theory; gender in Greek tragedy; family and social organization in Homer; the Renaissance Italian New Comedy of Machiavelli and Ariosto.

-After seven months, the videos have been viewed more than 5,600 times, in 77 countries:
+After a year on-line, the videos have been viewed more than 8,000 times, in 92 countries.

 More information about the Institute can be found at these two websites:

 http://romancomedyinperformance.blogspot.com/ (DVD sets of the performances can be purchased here).

 Professor James's teaching interests range from Latin of all kinds and all levels to comparative literature courses.
 On the undergraduate level, she offers Latin courses on Vergil, Latin lyric, Roman elegy, Roman Comedy, first-year seminars, and lecture courses on women in ancient Greece and women in ancient Rome.
 Her regular graduate courses include Ovid and Literary Theory, Roman Comedy, Roman Elegy, the Augustan Survey, and an intensive interdisciplinary graduate course, "Approaches to Women in Antiquity," team-taught with Professor Sheila Dillon (Department of Art History, Duke University).
 She is scheduled to teach a graduate course on Menander in Spring 2014.
 In June 2012, she was the convener of a Faculty Resource Network seminar at New York University.
 In 2013, she was honored with a University teaching award, the William C. Friday/Class of 1986 Award for Excellence in Teaching.